dyesoft/alea-server/README.md

 # alea-server

-alea-server provides the server for the Alea game engine.
+alea-server provides the API and websocket server for the Alea game engine.

 ## Installation